Mleng89/data-structures/README.md

 ### Addition of various platform algorithms such as LC & Structy now.
 (Updated September 6,2022)

+### Updating in 2025 - TypeScript being used to solve algorithms

 ## If you would like to run this repo on your machine:

 First you must clone the repo onto your machine: